| Hours and Tours |

 tours are guided by either a living history or a third person

 docent.
-The last tour of the day departs at 4:15 p.m.
+The last tour of the day begins no later than 4:15 p.m.

 What is Rancho Los Cerritos?